 You know they won’t judge or misunderstand and no matter how practical we try to be, we all need someone like this to rejuvenate ourselves.

-So, as you set out solo, you smile at the little blooming flowers, wave at the swaying trees, look in awe at the huge mountains, sing along with the birds and altogether create a bond with nature as pure as friendship.
+So, as you set out solo, you smile at the little blooming flowers, wave at the swaying trees, look in awe at the huge mountains, sing along with the birds and all together create a bond with nature as pure as friendship.